knulli-cfw/knulli.org/docs/play/add-games/network-transfer.md

 * the hostname and/or IP address of your device.
 * the root password, if additional security measurements are in place, as explained in the [Networking](../../../configure/networking) section.

+!!! info "Default credentials"

+    The default **username** for network access to your device is `root`.
+The default **password** is `linux`.

 ### Windows networks (SMB)

+!!! info "SMB is a service now"

+    Starting with KNULLI Gladiator II, SMB is a service that you can enable and disable anytime you like.
+For users who do not need it, keeping it disabled might save a bit of battery charge.

+    To enable SMB, go to *System Settings*, then *Services* and enable *SAMBA*!

-Like many other operating systems, KNULLI supports SMB, the Windows network protocol.
-Depending on the type of computer you have, there are different options to transfer your games and other data via SMB.
+Like many other operating systems, KNULLI supports SMB (often also called SAMBA), the Windows network protocol.
+Since KNULLI Gladiator II, SMB is no longer enabled by default.
+However, you can always toggle SMB on and off as you like it.
+To enable/disable SMB, go to *System Settings*, then *Services* and enable/disable *SAMBA*.

-After you successfully logged in, you will be able to access the `share` partition as a network drive.
+Now, depending on the type of computer you have, there are different options to transfer your games and other data via SMB.
+After you successfully gained access to your device, you will be able to access the `share` partition as a network drive.
 The network drive corresponds to your current [`/userdata` folder](../game-storage).
 Here, you can put all your data (games, etc.) in the respective folders.

 #### Windows